CUSTOMER SUPPORT CUSTOMER SUPPORT 022-4603 7236

 Then, you need send this form along with proof of address at the following address:

-505, Crystal Plaza, Satam Wadi, Andheri - Ghatkopar Link Road, Opposite Solitaire Park, Andheri East, Mumbai - 400099, Maharashtra.
+702, Samarpan Complex, Satam wadi, Andheri - Ghatkopar Link Road, Opposite Solitaire Corporate Park, Andheri (E), Mumbai - 400099, Maharashtra

 We will send the KYC form for updation and will inform you once the change is maintained.
 Address once updated, is automatically picked up by all AMCs and updated in their records for further correspondence.